gnpapers/gn2-progress-report/1_accomplishments.md

 Scala programming language.

 In the first year we developed production-ready scientific name parsing library -- gnparser.
-The library had point releases so far.
-To our knowledge it is a state of the art parser which highest precision and recall statistics.
-It is also able to parse 30million names per one cpu per hour, which is exaclty 10 times faster than parser we wrote in Ruby.
+The library went through 3 official releases.
+To our knowledge it is a state of the art parser which highest precision and recall for parsing scientific names.
+It is able to parse 30 million names per one CPU per hour, which is 10 times faster than our Ruby-based parser.
 Also it scales linearly up to 4 processors, which means we are able to parse 120 million names an hour very cost-effectively.
-We wrote extensive documentation for the parser, and developed examples how to use it in 5 different languages, made it available for Spark BigData platform, created TCP/IP socket and REST services, as well as command line program for parsing.
+Taking in account increased scalability, throughput for name parsing increases by 2 orders of magnitude removing previously existing bottleneck in performance.
+We wrote extensive documentation for the parser, and developed examples how to use it in 5 different programming languages, made it available for Spark platform, created TCP/IP socket and REST services, as well as command line application.

 We are in the process of developing Scala based name index and name resolution service.
 We developed a proof of concept version so far.
 It is heavily based on